ClickHouse/ClickHouse/docs/en/operations/system-tables/query_metric_log.md

 ---
-slug: /en/operations/system-tables/query_log_metric
+slug: /en/operations/system-tables/query_metric_log
 ---
-# query_log_metric
+# query_metric_log

 Contains history of memory and metric values from table `system.events` for individual queries, periodically flushed to disk.

-Once a query starts, data is collected at periodic intervals of `query_log_metric_interval` milliseconds (which is set to 1000 by default) and when the query finishes.
+Once a query starts, data is collected at periodic intervals of `query_metric_log_interval` milliseconds (which is set to 1000 by default) and when the query finishes.

 Columns: